galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 {: .question}

 This fragment size distribution is a good indication if your experiment worked or not.
-In absence of chromatin (without nucleosome), this is the profiles you would get:
+In absence of chromatin (without nucleosome), this is the profile you would get:

 ![Fragment size distribution of a purified DNA](../../images/atac-seq/Screenshot_sizeDistribution_Naked.png "Fragment size distribution of a purified DNA")